Part 3 - An Introduction to Fabric Standards and Regulations: The Most Riveting Design Topic

 It’s no secret that the sun is powerful.
 Specific types of fabrics can degrade and fade more easily than others.

-The good news is there are a few ways to combat this!
-A simple way to prevent fading is by not placing pieces in direct sunlight or under prolonged sun exposure.
+The good news is there are a few ways to combat this.
+Prevent fading by not placing pieces in direct sunlight or under prolonged sun exposure.
+There are specific manufacturers like Sunbrella who make outdoor fabrics.

 Specific fabrics like a polyester blend are more resistant to discoloration.

-At Level Studio, when sourcing patio and balcony furniture, we make sure to select appropriate and durable fabric suitable for the outdoor environment.
-Note: It’s important to note that when furniture is not in use or is raining/snowing, furniture covers are best.
+At Level Studio, when sourcing patio/balcony furniture, we select appropriate and durable fabric suitable for the outdoors.
 At the end of the day, no matter how much money you spend, nothing is more powerful than the sun.

 STAIN-RESISTANT AND WATER-REPELLENT